sergei-mironov/litrepl/README.md

   (Optional).
 * (Optional) `GNU socat` application.

-**Limitations:**

-* Formatting: Nested code sections are not supported.
-* Formatting: Special symbols in the Python output could invalidate the document.
-* Interpreter: Extra newline is required after Python function definitions.
-* Interpreter: Stdout and stderr are joined together.
-* Interpreter: Evaluation of a code section locks the editor.
-* Interpreter: Tweaking `os.ps1`/`os.ps2` prompts of the Python interpreter could break the session.
-* Interpreter: No asynchronous code execution.
-* ~~Interpreter: Background Python interpreter couldn't be interrupted~~

 _Currently, the plugin is at the proof-of-concept stage.
 No code is packaged, clone this repository to reproduce the results!_